Animal Welfare

 • Naturalness: animals perform important species-specific behaviors

-This concept of animal welfare builds upon the internationally recognized “Five Freedoms” of animal welfare which include the fundamental principles of 1) freedom from hunger and thirst, 2) freedom from physical and thermal discomfort, 3) freedom from pain, injury or disease, 4) freedom to express normal behaviors, and 5) freedom from fear and distress.
+This concept of animal welfare builds upon the internationally recognized “Five Freedoms” of animal welfare which include the fundamental principles of 1) freedom from hunger and thirst, 2) freedom from physical and thermal discomfort, 3) freedom from pain, injury, or disease, 4) freedom to express normal behaviors, and 5) freedom from fear and distress.
+As such, we will continue to work with animal welfare experts and suppliers on best practices to eliminate painful procedures and promote sustainable practices.

 * Kraft Heinz defines “cage-free or better” eggs as sourced from laying hens that come from cage-free, free-range, pasture-raised, or similar natural or open housing settings.